attdevsupport/att-html5-sdk/README.md

 5. You must have JAVA\_HOME and JAVA\_SDK environment variables pointing to the correct locations for the scripts to work.
 Type <code>echo $JAVA\_HOME</code> and <code>echo $JAVA\_JDK</code> at the Bash Terminal prompt, and if nothing happens, these variables have not been set.
 They were not set by default on any of the distros I tried.

 6. Install 1.9.3 version of Ruby.
 You may need to install RVM to manage Ruby installations, rather than use the built in installers for your distro.
-RVM has the ability to specify which version of Ruby you want to use.
+RVM has the ability to specify which version of Ruby you want to use. <b>Important</b> &ndash; <i>Don't run RVM as administrator or use "sudo" to run it</i>!

 7. Ruby has several dependencies on things like GCC and GCC++ and the aforementioned JavaSDK, which RVM may handle properly.
 I messed up Ubuntu several times trying to get this right.